nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `delete 1`  \\
-      Expected: First contact is deleted from the list.
+      Expected: First entry is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `delete 0` \\
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.